myxazaur/ARPGSourceUnofficial/README.md

 Mod is ready to compile! :)
 ---

-The project also has manual fixes that may slightly affect the mod
+The project also has manual fixes that may slightly affect the mod *(required for successful compilation of the mod)*

 ## Utils i used:
 - Decompilation: [Vineflower](https://vineflower.org)